jotare/mal-rust/README.md

 You may need to change the path to *core.mal* in *main.rs* to an absolute path to be able to run `mal-rust` from everywhere.

+## Project status

+This project has been finished.
+In it's last version, is able to run all tests, self-host the MAL interpretation and also run all tests with it (except the metadata deferrable feature).